2025

 We have all witnessed some widely divisive political campaigns from the local to the federal level, and marketing plays a huge part in that.
 From promoting candidates, mobilizing voters, and promoting causes, this category is a chance to showcase the political marketing work your company or organization did last year.

-AMA Members-Only Award Categories
+AMA Members Only Categories

-• As marketers, we’re encouraged to take risks, and while sometimes these risks pay off in big ways, there are other times when great ideas just don’t pan out.
+As marketers, we’re encouraged to take risks, and while sometimes these risks pay off in big ways, there are other times when great ideas just don’t pan out.
 That’s when Plan B comes in.
 We want to know about your Plan A, why it didn’t work out, and – most importantly – how your Plan B paid off BIG.

-• Great things can be done with very little capital.
+Great things can be done with very little capital.
 Shoestring marketers stretch whatever budget they may have to create innovative campaigns that achieve great outcomes.
 Show us how you used your special talents and finesse to make the most of a small budget to achieve amazing results.
 This category is open to any manner of marketing, communications, PR, etc.